 The Model 200 Mixed Media Destroyer is ideal for the destruction of a wide variety of media including cell phones, flash drives, computer backup tapes and much more.

 Full Sized Disintegrators– these are big, industrial style machines that use the same cutting method as office mixed media destroyers.
-It seems like they could be the all-in-one answer.
+These disintegrators are the closest we can get to an everything machine.
 They are a great choice for many high volume mixed media requirements.
 These machines can take larger items, like bulk paper documents, bound books/manuals, full tape cartridges, and more.
 But, they can’t destroy other things, like whole hard drives.
 And, they won’t fit everyone’s situation.
 In particular, not everyone has the right location for these machines.
 They are not office machines.
 They need an isolated location and high voltage electrical supply.
 They also need more training or supervision than office machines.